sfu-dhil/wilde-schema/docs/getting_started.md

 ## Getting a copy of the reports

-* Create a fork of the Wilde Trials repository
+* Create a fork of the Wilde Reports repository
 * Use GitHub Desktop to clone your fork of the repository to your computer

 ## Setting up oXygen